 - Relaxation of the muscles

-Q: How do I apply k-tape?
+q: How do I apply it?

-A: To get the best results out of your k-tape, the following steps should be followed:
+To get the best results out of your k-tape, the following steps should be followed:

 - Clean the area where the tape will be applied.
 It must be dry, and free of lotions and oils.
 If you are hairy, shave the area of application, or else the tape will not stick to your skin.